TimberlineCS/lab-1-helloworld-23julianrocklein/README.md

 # Lab1HelloWorld

+## Introduction

+In this lab you will learn how to write your first java program

 ## Code Challenge

 - [ ] Write a program that prints an ascii art to the console.
 Follow this link to get some inspiration,